tangentlabs/django-oscar-fancypages/docs/source/getting_started.rst

 ------------------------------------

 The following will go into more detail describing the individual elements that are used to make up fancypages.
+There are four different elements that make up
+fancypages:

+    * Container
+        + Basic container
+        + Object-related container
+    * (Fancy) page
+    * Widget

 The basic container
 ++++++++++++++++++